G♯ Phrygian Scale

 - G♯ Phrygian Dominant (Phrygian with a major 3rd)

-- G♯ Natural Minor (Aeolian)
+- G♯ minor

 - G♯ Locrian

-- E Major (parent scale)
+- E major (parent scale)

 G♯ Phrygian Scale FAQs